 The Chita Valley Project consists of four contiguous properties including the Brechas Vacas, Chita and Minas de Pinto mineral concessions (8,350 ha), as well as Chita II (4,500 ha) which is subject to a claim application that is still pending.

-However, 30 ha within the boundaries of the Chita Valley Project are owned by third parties.
-In addition, a gap of 6.6 ha between the Chita and Brechas Vacas properties has been claimed by third parties and is currently under dispute with the local mining authority.
-The Company does not consider such properties held or claimed by third parties as material to its current exploration activities.
+However, 30 ha within the boundaries of the Chita property are owned by third parties.
+The Company does not consider such property held by third parties as material to its current exploration activities.